PLIX seeks library collaborators from rural and/or tribal libraries to co-design a toolkit for creative STEM learning.

 Application and selection process

-We may have more interest than spots available, and we acknowledge that rural and tribal libraries are full of amazing staff!
-As in the first phase, we will choose a group of co-designers that is diverse in the patrons they serve, where their libraries are located, and how much prior experience they have with PLIX activities.
+Please fill out the application before Tuesday, July 20th, 2021.
+We will be selecting participants by July 28th to begin work the week of August 23rd.
+We may have more interest than spots available, and we acknowledge that the field of rural and tribal librarians is full of amazing people!
+We will choose a group of co-designers that is diverse in the patrons its members serve, where their libraries are located, and how much prior experience they have with PLIX activities.
 Newbies and longtime friends, and all those in-between are encouraged to apply.
 Priority will be given to those working in libraries in remote communities and/or who serve mostly low-income patrons.

-This project focuses on library professionals who work in (not "with") rural or tribal libraries, but PLIX’s regular offerings are open to all!
+This project focuses on librarians who work in rural or tribal libraries, but PLIX’s regular offerings are open to all!

 The Public Library Innovation Exchange (PLIX) is a project of the MIT Media Lab Digital Learning & Collaboration Studio.
 Except where otherwise noted, all materials on this site are licensed under a CC BY-SA 4.0 license.
 Accessibility.